COVID–19 FAQs: support for individuals and businesses

 Penalties and interest may be charged when corporation tax is paid late.
-HMRC also charge interest on underpaid quarterly instalments of corporation tax.
+HMRC also charges interest on underpaid quarterly instalments of corporation tax.

 What should I do if I can’t make payment of a corporation tax liability on time?
 Is there a deferral scheme for corporation tax?